 Hate them for their total lack of anything resembling character, humility, graciousness, or any other positive human trait.

 Hate LeBron James for sacrificing his legacy and his worldwide fan base for a shot at a title.
 Hate him for sacrificing $16 million and, more importantly, the notoriety that comes with being a so-called “maximum contract player,” in part to create the cap space required to secure a roster spot for the long-time friend of his new teammate, a man he hardly knew (Udonis Haslem).
 Qualify his pay-cut as an attempt at perceived modesty, but not the “Decision” as simply a bad decision.
-Qualify his donation of the $2.5 million in proceeds generated from that bad decision to the Boy & Girls Clubs of America as just a byproduct of his narcissism, but ignore the impact it has had on the lives of children in desperate need.
-Ignore an entire career of giving both his time and money to a wide range of charities, for which the NBA has bestowed upon him its Community Assist Award, unmatched by nearly every one of us who now condemns him.
+Qualify his donation of the $2.5 million in proceeds generated from that bad decision to the Boy & Girls Clubs of America as just a byproduct of his narcissism, but ignore the impact it has had on the lives of thousands of children in desperate need.
+Ignore the entirety of a career of giving both his time and money to a wide range of charities, for which the NBA has bestowed upon him its Community Assist Award, unmatched by nearly every one of us who now condemns him.
+Call him a narcissist while casually ignoring that he’s likely donated more of his time and money than all who read this column combined, and somehow justify it in your minds as true.

-Imagine the audacity of this man to create financial stability for himself through his profession, and still have the mind to give back to those in need.
+Imagine the audacity of this man to create financial stability for himself through his profession, still have the humility to give back to those in need, and truly mean it.
 Imagine the audacity of a man to rise above his difficult childhood circumstances – born to an uninterested ex-con father and a 16-year old mother, growing up in the seediest neighborhoods of Akron, surrounded by criminals – and limit his lifelong off-court transgressions to perhaps the occasional traffic ticket.
 This isn’t a man best described as a role model.

 Hate Dwyane Wade for considering the Bulls, contemplating the notion in order to do what was best for his family amid a custody dispute over his children at the time living in Chicago.
 Hate him for sacrificing $18 million, in part so that his team could create the cap space required to secure a roster spot for the long-time friend of his new teammate (Mike Miller).